jasonpincin/concurrent-queue/README.md

 Alternatively, only run test files matching a certain pattern by prefixing the command with `grep=pattern`.
 Example: `grep=init npm test`

-Open an html coverage report after running tests with `npm run view-cover` or `npm run vc`
+Open an html coverage report after running tests with `npm run view-cover`